Potty Training

 Ask the Right Questions

 Instead of "Is my child old enough?" ask: "Does my child show awareness of bodily functions?
 Stay dry for 2+ hours?
-Want independence?
-Have the physical ability to get to the potty and manage clothing?"
+Want independence?"

 Assess True Readiness

-A 2024 validated study found that children scoring low on readiness were 5.43 times more likely to take longer than one month to train — regardless of their age.
+Children scoring low on readiness were 5.43 times more likely to take longer than one month to train — regardless of age.

-• Child is older than 2.5 years with no interest
+• Older than 2.5 years with no interest

-• Child is older than 3 years and isn't daytime trained
+• Older than 3 years and not daytime trained

 The Bottom Line